Chapter 28: A New Journey

 Dr. B. got up.
 “Speaking for our employer, Manny, Soria won’t be inviting you to a lot of business meetings if you don’t take technology theft seriously.”

-Dr. B. laid his hand on Garcia’s shoulder, “My focus is my patient.
+Dr. B. then laid one hand on Garcia’s shoulder, “My focus is my patient.
 But for corporate, our work is about profit.
-To be fair, if Soria wasn’t running this business well, neither you or I would have our jobs hmmm?
+To be fair, if Soria wasn’t running their business well, neither you or I would have our jobs hmmm?

 “So, teamwork within our company — medicine, science, business — working hand-in-hand is bigger than our individual agendas.”